getpelican/pelican/docs/settings.rst

 You can use the following settings to configure the pagination.

-.. data:: DEFAULT_ORPHANS = 0
+.. data:: DEFAULT_ORPHANS

    The minimum number of articles allowed on the last page.
 Use this when you don't want the last page to only contain a handful of articles.
+The default is ``0``.

-.. data:: DEFAULT_PAGINATION = False
+.. data:: DEFAULT_PAGINATION

    The maximum number of articles to include on a page, not including orphans.
    False to disable pagination.
+The default is ``False``.

-.. data:: PAGINATED_TEMPLATES = {'index': None, 'tag': None, 'category': None, 'author': None}
+.. data:: PAGINATED_TEMPLATES

    The templates to use pagination with, and the number of articles to include on a page.
 If this value is ``None``, it defaults to ``DEFAULT_PAGINATION``.
+   The default is ``{'index': None, 'tag': None, 'category': None, 'author': None}``.

-.. data:: PAGINATION_PATTERNS = (
+.. data:: PAGINATION_PATTERNS

+   A set of patterns that are used to determine advanced pagination output.
+The default is ``(
       (1, '{name}{extension}', '{name}{extension}'),
       (2, '{name}{number}{extension}', '{name}{number}{extension}'),
-  )

-   A set of patterns that are used to determine advanced pagination output.
+  )``.

 Using Pagination Patterns